mirabelreid/mirabelreid.github.io/docs/index.md

 -  Random Graphs and the probabilistic analysis of recurrent processes.
 -  Interplay between machine and human learning and computation.
 <h3>Publications and Presentations</h3>
+- Does GPT Really Get It?
+A Hierarchical Scale to Quantify Human vs AI's Understanding of Algorithms.
+Mirabel Reid and Santosh S. Vempala.
+View it <a href="https://arxiv.org/abs/2406.14722">here</a>
 -  The k-Cap Process on Geometric Random Graphs.
 Mirabel Reid and Santosh S. Vempala.
 Published at COLT 2023.
 View it <a href="https://proceedings.mlr.press/v195/reid23a/reid23a.pdf">here</a>
 -  The Effects of Locality on Neural Firing Dynamics.
 Poster presented at Computational and Systems Neuroscience 2023.
 View it online <a href="https://github.com/mirabelreid/mirabelreid.github.io/raw/master/kcapcosyne.pdf">here</a>.
 -  The k-Cap Process on Geometric Random Graphs.
 Poster presented at Mathematical and Scientific Foundations of Deep Learning Annual Meeting 2022.
 View it online  <a href="https://github.com/mirabelreid/mirabelreid.github.io/raw/master/kcapGRGPosterMoDL.pdf">here</a>.